 PCIe slots are the interfaces through which the PCIe devices are connected to a motherboard.
 They come in a variety of sizes with X1 being the smallest one available.

-They allow users to connect PCIe devices to a motherboard to improve the computer’s features
+They allow users to connect PCIe devices to a motherboard to expand your PC’s functionality.

 Also Read: What are PCIe Slots